TOMToolkit/tom_base/docs/managing_data/accessing_data_through_REST_API.rst

 Every user has a personal API token, shown as **API Token** on their **User Profile** page.
 A token suits scripts and cron jobs because it needs no interactive prompt.
-Treat it like a password.
+Secure your API token as you would a password.

 Rather than pass in a username and be prompted for a password, we'll authenticate by sending the token in an ``Authorization`` header: